pblcbr/rogues/docs/quick-start-env.md

 # Quick Start: Environment Setup

-This guide will help you get all environment variables configured for the Rogues platform.
+This guide will help you get all environment variables configured for the tacmind platform.

 ## Create Your .env.local File